sarthakgupta072/vaccine_sms_notifier/README.md

 ![sms](img/sms.png)

 ### How to test if my application is working or not?
 For testing purpose, change your age to anything > 45 years and select a pincode for which slots are available for 45+ ages.
 Then follow the steps from _Step 5_.
-After your application is running, you should receive a message every other minute.
+After your application is running, you should receive a message every 5 mins.
+Wait for 5 mins to receive the first msg.
 Close the terminal after confirmation.

 ### What to do if I accidently closed my terminal session?